smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    > Notice that the `content-web` Dockerfile build stage includes additional tools for a front-end Angular application in addition to installing npm packages.

-7. Type the following command to create a Docker image for the web application.
+7. Run the following command to create a Docker image for the web application.

    ```bash
    docker image build -t content-web .